 What doesn’t work: relying on project management apps

 Project management apps are great.
 We love ’em.
-But there are a few places where they fall short—like time tracking.
-Most project management apps offer you these (frankly rather disappointing) options:
+But there are a few places where they fall short.
+Most project management apps fall short by lacking in the following areas:

-- Don’t track time.
+- Time tracking.
 Some of the project management frontrunners like Trello and Basecamp don’t even offer time tracking.
 This forces you to use two apps when you could be using one.
 And like too many cooks in the kitchen, multiple apps can cause trouble.

 - Super basic tracking.
 Some apps, like Wrike, offer time tracking, but it’s only a timer.
 Just like a simple kitchen timer, you turn it on at the start of a task and off once complete.
 Which isn’t nearly as useful as it could be.